tinybirdco/DynamoDBExporter/DDBStreamCDC/readme.md

     * Batch window: 5 seconds
     * Retry attempts: 5
     * Split batch on error: Yes

-## 5. Create Tinybird Landing Table

-1. In Tinybird, use the landingSchema.datasource to create a new table.
-2. Rename this table to match the TB_DS_NAME you set in the Lambda environment variables.
-3. You can additionally use the matViewRMT and Target Pipe/Datasource to create your Upserted table.
-4. you can then also use the querApiExample Pipe to get the latest values as an REST API Endpoint.

 ## 6. Set Up Alerting